 Peter stepped down as Melbourne magazine’s staff writer in 2010 but continued to contribute freelance features and regular columns including ispy, calendar and behind closed doors until the magazine closed in 2013.

-Today he is a regular contributor to real estate magazine Domain writes magazine and news articles for a range of media organisations including Fairfax, Pacific+ and independent magazines, teaches journalism in the Associate Degree of Professional Writing and Editing at RMIT University, the University of Melbourne and is a freelance copywriter for a mix of corporate clients.
-Peter is based in the Nicholas Building, Melbourne.
-He is a member of the Media and Entertainment Arts Alliance.
+Today he is a regular contributor to real estate and lifestyle magazines Domain, The Weekly Review, and RACV’s RoyalAuto and writes freelance articles for a range of media organisations including Fairfax, Pacific+ and independent magazines, teaches journalism in the Associate Degree of Professional Writing and Editing at RMIT University, and is a freelance copywriter for a mix of corporate clients.
+Peter is based at Schoolhouse Studios in Collingwood and is a member of the Media and Entertainment Arts Alliance.